 The Martin Luther King, Jr. Celebration 2016 events are coordinated and sponsored by the Office of Equity and Inclusion, and the Office of the President.

-The 33rd Annual Peace Breakfast is scheduled for the MU Ballroom on Monday, January 18th, 2016 from 9-10:30am with doors opening for breakfast at 8:30am.
+The 34th Annual Peace Breakfast is scheduled for the MU Ballroom on Monday, January 18th, 2016 from 9-10:30am with doors opening for breakfast at 8:30am.

 Photographs from the 33rd Annual Peace Breakfast can be accessed on the OSU Martin Luther King, Jr. Celebration Facebook page.